Sisters reunited for 1st time after 73 years - NewsBreak

 Shirley Campbell and Mary Jo Goetz spent most of their lives less than two hours apart but never knew until last November.

-“I found out through a lady that connection came through with the message from ’23andMe’ that was matched up as a first cousin,” said Goetz, referring to a DNA testing kit.Beaverton police investigate ‘suspicious death’ after missing teen found dead
+“I found out through a lady that connection came through with the message from ’23andMe’ that was matched up as a first cousin,” said Goetz, referring to a DNA testing kit.Auburn Skybar owner found guilty of Sexual Misconduct, plans to appeal

 That cousin connected Goetz to her half-sister Campbell.
 Goetz was given up for adoption by their mother at only 2 years old — 71 years ago — in Pittsburgh.